Toloka/docs/en/api/concepts/qs-results.md

 If at least one task from the pool is completed, you can get responses.

-In the example given, Tolokers were not required to upload any files as a response to tasks.
+In the example given, Tolokers were not required to upload any files as a task responses.
 Therefore, you can get the responses themselves.

 ## Get responses {#get-responses}